Language: EN

 PWM frequency

-The frequency of each PWM depends on the characteristics of the timer to which it is connected, and on a prescaler register, which divides the time by an integer.
+The frequency of each PWM depends on the characteristics of the timer to which it is connected and a prescaler register that divides the time by an integer.

-The frequency of the PWM outputs can be modified by changing the prescaler of the corresponding Timers.
+The frequency of the PWMs can be modified by changing the prescaler of the corresponding timers.

 • Timer1, with a frequency of 31250Hz, and prescalers of 1, 8, 64, 256, and 1024.